Riding Equipment & Attire

 Boots & Half Chaps

-Paddock boots are great for every day riding and are quite comfortable with half chaps, which help to keep leg steady while riding and to protect the rider's calf.
+- Paddock Boots: These are great for every day riding and are quite comfortable with half chaps, which help to keep leg steady while riding and to protect the rider’s calf.

 - Tall Boots: Are necessary for the upper level riders.
 Field boots are used for jumpers and Dress boots are for Dressage (please speak with us before purchasing any boot).